Free Activities to help build Gross Motor Skills in Children

 You can put some pillows on the floor for cushions or just stay on the couch.
 Kids love this because they think they’re doing something they’re not supposed to.
 Once the fort is built, children have to climb or crawl to get around.
 Here is a picture of the latest fort.

 Any way you use them it will build gross motor skills.
 Throw, catch, kick or roll the ball.
 Using a ball makes it easy to use those large muscles and build gross motor skills in children.

 The playground is made to build gross motor skills in children.
 You don’t have to do anything else.
 Let your child walk, run, climb and explore.

 Children have a variety of individual strengthens and weakness.
 Strengthening the upper body muscles is essential for development and control.
 Use this list to work on building gross motor skills.

-I’d love to hear some simple gross motor activities that you do with your little one.
+I’d love to hear some simple activities to develop gross motor skills that you do with your little one.
 It’s always good to hear suggestions.